 Shades, tones, hues and variants come beautifully to the page and palette by means of perhaps one of the most striking and elegant color combinations, pink and brown.

-The ribbon and grain of these woods capture the rich browns, hints of ebony and crimson reds characteristically based in both the pink and brown color families.
+The ribbon and grain of these woods highlight the rich browns, hints of ebony and crimson reds characteristically based in both the pink and brown color families.

 There is no wrong direction to go in with the color combination of pink and brown, and that’s exactly the point.

-Soft shades and hues perfect a nursery or tween girls bedroom with an air of age appropriate sophistication.
+Pink and brown in soft shades and hues perfect a nursery or tween girls bedroom with an air of age appropriate sophistication.